strongjun15/Narrow-One-Userscripts/README.md

 * or [youtube vedio made by 【/ℕ𝕏/】 𝕶𝖛𝖊𝖝](https://www.youtube.com/watch?v=Cq7HAGtWuQ0)

 ## ✨ Chat Mod with Translation ✨
-Real-time translation and adaptive text color features to enhance your gameplay experience !
+Real-time translation and adaptive text color features considering the background to enhance your gameplay experience.

-### 🙏 Deepest gratitude and honor to Wolfart..!
+Deepest gratitude and honor to Wolfart..!
 I actually developed this by adding some features on original transparent chat UI mod created by [N1CNmod](https://github.com/N1CNmod/narrowone-mod).

 ### ✏️ Features